-Given our scale, our approach to the management of conflicts of interest within our stewardship activities reflects the application of pragmatism and reasonableness.
+Given our scale, our approach to the management of conflicts of interest specific to stewardship activities reflects the application of pragmatism and reasonableness in alignment with the general conflict of interest policy outlined above.
 All investment teams are responsible for their own stewardship activities, which are undertaken in the interests of their respective clients.
-Where teams are invested in companies with whom RWC has a material business relationship, or in respect of which some other conflict or the perception of some other conflict, responsibility for implementing effective controls to manage the conflict rests with the team, subject to the application of our firm-level Conflicts of Interest policy and our Personal Account Dealing policy.
+Consistent with the general Conflicts of Interest policy outlined above, where teams are invested in companies with whom RWC has a material business relationship, or in respect of which some other conflict or the perception of some other conflict, responsibility for implementing effective controls to manage the conflict rests with the relevant investment team, subject to the application of relevant policies not least our Personal Account Dealing policy.